Love this room, but will it vent?

 Best Hood WPD39M36

 Many people will plan the vent as an afterthought with tons of bends and turns.
 Bending the vent reduces the flow of the smoke.
 So remember straight up, or if necessary, straight back.

 Dryer duct is 4 inch round pipe, but for exhausting cooking should be 6-10 inch round piping.
-For grills, it should be 10 inch round to handle that volume of smoke.
+For grills, it should be 10-14 inch round to handle that volume of smoke.

 Specify a larger hood shell with adequate CFM and the right ducting.
 You do not want your house covered in smoke and grease.